notbeforecoffee/Chrome-Extension_DesignClipper/README.md

 2. Visit chrome://extensions (by typing the address in the bar directly, or via omnibox or menu -> Tools -> Extensions).
 3. Enable Developer mode by ticking the checkbox in the upper-right corner.
 4. Click on the "Load unpacked extension..." button.
-5. Select the directory containing your unpacked extension (the folder created during build, called dist).
+5. Select the directory containing your unpacked extension (the folder created during build, called dist) - this is the folder that must be provided to designers wishing to use the app, and must be redistrubuted to the Design Team after any app updates).

 ### How to Pin Extensions in Chrome